4.3. Preserved blocks¶

 Make sure your invariant is sound.
 Remember

-in preserved blocks is sound (provided you also prove the required invariant).
-See Invariants and induction.Test your invariant by running it on the implementations and finding the bugs.
+requireInvariantin preserved blocks is sound (provided you also prove the required invariant).
+See Invariants and induction.Test your invariant by running it on the implementations.
+Modify the conf (or command line) to find the bugs in ManagerBug1.sol and ManagerBug2.sol.